Best replacement hooks for trout spinners

 Replace hooks when they show signs of corrosion, are bent or showing signs of stress.

-What single hooks should I use when replacing trebles?
+What size single hooks to use when replacing trebles?

 In the charts below, I will indicate which size hooks to use on Jerkbaits, Inline Spinners, and Spoons.